jovami/isep-lapr4/docs/us_2001/README_exam.md

-US 2002 -- As Teacher, I want to create/update an exam
+US 2002 -- As Teacher, I want to create an exam
 ==============================

-# Analysi
+# Analysis

 ## Business rules